cheshire137/rsteamshot/README.md

 [![Build Status](https://travis-ci.org/cheshire137/rsteamshot.svg?branch=master)](https://travis-ci.org/cheshire137/rsteamshot)

-Rsteamshot is a Ruby gem for getting the latest screenshots a user has uploaded to their Steam profile, as well as the latest screenshots uploaded for a particular game.
+Rsteamshot is a Ruby gem for getting screenshots a user has uploaded to their Steam profile, as well as screenshots uploaded for a particular game.
+You can find the newest screenshots as well as the most popular screenshots.
+Screenshots can be paginated.

+There's no Steam API that I know of that provides this screenshot data, so this gem works by using [Mechanize](https://github.com/sparklemotion/mechanize) to do web scraping on [steamcommunity.com](http://steamcommunity.com/).

 [View source on GitHub](https://github.com/cheshire137/rsteamshot)